yugabyte/yugabyte-db/docs/content/preview/architecture/query-layer/planner-optimizer.md

 {{</tip>}}

-## YugabyteDB Cost model
+## Cost based optimizer - CBO (YSQL)

-To account for the distributed nature of the data, YugabyteDB introduces an advanced cost model that takes into consideration the cost of network requests, operations on lower level storage layer and the cluster toplogy.
+To account for the distributed nature of the data, YugabyteDB has implemented a Cost based optimizer for YSQL that uses an advanced cost model that takes into consideration of accurate table statistics, the cost of network round trips, operations on lower level storage layer and the cluster toplogy.
 Let us see in detail how this works.

 {{<tip>}}